xakur/soppusite/_posts/2023-10-18-5-practical-strategies-how-to-stop-overthinking.md

 Instead of rejecting potential positive outcomes to shield yourself from potential disappointment, adopt a more rational approach.
 Carefully assess the situation, considering both potential risks and rewards, before making a decision.
 This balanced evaluation can help you make more informed choices, reducing the tendency to overthink by finding a middle ground between pessimism and unrealistic optimism.

 Challenge irrational beliefs and replace them with more balanced ones.
-This will help you stop overthinking.
+This will help you to overcome overthinking.

 If you still find yourself dwelling on negative thoughts, evaluate the worst-case scenario.
 Ask yourself if there's anything within your control that you can do to prevent it.
 Focus on actions that are within your reach, take the necessary steps, and allow the rest to unfold naturally.
 Remember, fixating on what's beyond your control only leads to unnecessary stress and anxiety.